hazelweakly/hazelweakly.me/src/blog/scaling-innovation-building-ecosystems.md

 Looking at the diagram below, the numbers labeled 1 2 3 (in red) correspond to the below chain of thought.
 This chain of thought pattern matches on the above one intentionally to drive the point home a bit more thoroughly.

-1. If you commoditize a component into an industrialized form, that enables others to innovate on top
+1. If you commoditise a component into an industrialised form, that enables others to innovate on top
 2. Then you can leverage consumption behaviour in order to detect successful innovations.
-3. Finally, you can commoditize any identified success to become a fast follower without incurring prohibitive R&D risk.
+3. Finally, you can commoditise any identified success to become a fast follower without incurring prohibitive R&D risk.
 This repeats indefinitely.

 ![An ILC diagram showing the zig zag upwards motion of the commodification and industrialization of individual innovations](./src/images/ilc-model.png "The zig-zag evolution of innovation via cooperative competition"){.w-full}

 _([Wardley, S. "Understanding Ecosystems" (2014).](https://blog.gardeviance.org/2014/03/understanding-ecosystems-part-i-of-ii.html))_

 The reason this works so well is because there are two different types of risk here.
-Firstly, there is the R&D risk that you externalize onto the people operating in the ecosystem.
+Firstly, there is the R&D risk that you externalise onto the people operating in the ecosystem.
 Secondly, there is the risk of scale.
 Taking a solution that has proven to work at one scale, and then actually scaling up, creates a lot of challenges and risk in budget and operational skill.
 You, as the caretaker of an ecosystem, can actually take on that type of risk because you are better equipped to handle the economies of scale.
 Your consumers, on the other hand, are better equipped to handle the economies of diversity.
 Building a game that plays to the strengths of both allows you to actually work collaboratively together, even if you're not on the same team, and even though it appears to operate like a competition.

-In an adversarial competition, one must balance how rapidly and pervasively the opponent's consume and commoditize successes in order to make it financially worthwhile for actors to build on top of the existing commodities in your ecosystem.
+In an adversarial competition, one must balance how rapidly and pervasively the opponent's consume and commoditise successes in order to make it financially worthwhile for actors to build on top of the existing commodities in your ecosystem.
-In a cooperative competition, one must balance how rapidly and proficiently they consume and commoditize successes in order to ensure that they can curate the growing ecosystem effectively, and also to ensure that innovators have an incentive to work with you to make it easier for the hand-off to occur.
+In a cooperative competition, one must balance how rapidly and proficiently they consume and commoditise successes in order to ensure that they can curate the growing ecosystem effectively, and also to ensure that innovators have an incentive to work with you to make it easier for the hand-off to occur.

 I like to think of this as a garden (and indeed, Wardley uses that metaphor occasionally as well).
 If one harvests the garden too aggressively, the garden dies from resource starvation.
 If one harvests it too little, the garden dies from becoming overgrown and unruly beyond manageable capacity.
 In many enterprises, we can think of our platforms as ecosystems that are comprised of inner overlapping sub-ecosystems, each with their own set of components and various levels of evolution (but often at the product-to-utility maturity of evolution).
-It follows, then, that if a company's platform adopts components and commoditizes them too slowly, teams will be reluctant to build and innovate because the cost of carrying the burden of R&D will be too high.
+It follows, then, that if a company's platform adopts components and commoditises them too slowly, teams will be reluctant to build and innovate because the cost of carrying the burden of R&D will be too high.
-Likewise, if that company's platforms commoditize too rapidly, teams will not innovate because the platforms will lack the stability required to be built build on top of, and the teams will experience prohibitive amounts of churn fatigue.
+Likewise, if that company's platforms commoditise too rapidly, teams will not innovate because the platforms will lack the stability required to be built build on top of, and the teams will experience prohibitive amounts of churn fatigue.

 To expand on that, one can imagine enabling product teams at the "uncharted" side to innovate, rather than requiring innovation to happen solely through platform teams.
 This would be de-risked on the product side by allowing them to solve their immediate problems faster than otherwise could happen.